 For the first time, the Texas Cavaliers Charitable Foundation is accepting applications for capital rather than programmatic needs.
 The requests can be for up to $50,000 and we are interested in a naming opportunity if possible.
 The deadline for submission is August 1, 2018.
 The full application is required, but for those who applied for program funding from the TCCF since January 1, 2018, you do not need to re-submit your attachments.
 For those who did not apply during that timeframe, you must include all attachments, or your application will not be considered.

-Applicants will be notified of the status of the application during the summer of 2018.
-Grants approved in 2018 will be paid out in April 2019.
+Applicants will be notified of the status of the application for capital needs in the fall.
+Capital Grants approved in 2018 will be paid out in April 2019.

 The mission of The Texas Cavaliers Charitable Foundation is to encourage, foster, support and conduct activities and programs, which will benefit children residing within the State of Texas.

 The focus of the Texas Cavaliers Charitable Foundation is to support programs, projects and collaborative efforts that reach as many children as possible.